The Danish opt-outs from EU cooperation

 Denmark has held two referenda on the opt-outs.
 In 2000, the Danes had a vote on whether Denmark should participate in the common currency of Europe, the Euro.
 A majority of Danes voted “no.” As a result, Denmark is not part of the Euro group and has kept its currency the kroner.

-In December 2015, the Danes held a referendum on the opt-out on Justice and Home Affairs.
-The vote was to determine if Denmark would maintain the reservations they held in the original opt-out.
-This would have included implementing the Dublin Accords.
-Danes voted not to eliminate the reservations, keeping the same agreement.
+In December 2015, the Danes held a referendum on the opt-out concerning Justice and Home Affairs.
+The vote was to determine if Denmark would maintain the reservations they held in the original opt-out or replace it with an opt-in model.
+Denmark voted not to modify the original opt-out.